 The Advanced Product Quality Planning process consists of four phases and five major activities along with ongoing feedback assessment and corrective action.

-APQP will help the participants to
+APQP training will help the participants to

 - Understand customer needs